Types of Rhinoplasty: 5 Things to Know

 The Importance Of The Rhinoplasty Consultation

-When you’re deciding whether to have a nose job, consultation with your surgeon is critical.
+When you’re deciding whether to have a nose job, a consultation with your surgeon is critical.
 During this meeting, your surgeon will take pictures of your nose at various angles.
-He also will go over your expectations to ensure they’re realistic.
+He will also go over your expectations to ensure they’re realistic.

 You may want to bring pictures of noses from the media or other sources that appeal to you.
 This will help the dialogue with your surgeon about your goals and whether what you want is possible, given the anatomy of your nose.